 However, it’s not the easiest to find.
 You’ll find a database and email contact form readily available, but not a phone number.
 You have to dig to find it (in case you were wondering, it’s 319-373-3600).
 This is likely due to the high volume of calls the company receives, so be prepared to weed through FAQs before turning to the phone.
 It is rare to find phone support for a free program, however, so the trade-off is probably worth it.

 Free software is great, but it’s generally only useful if you’re using Form 1040EZ or 1040A.
 Any other situation (such as those who are self-employed) will merit paid software or another tax service.
-No matter what method you choose – online paid or free software, in-person help, or filing yourself – the tax deadline’s the same.
+No matter what method you choose – online paid or free software, in-person help, or filing yourself – the tax deadline’s the same (May 17th, 2021 this year).
 So choose the best option for you and get started on filing your return.

 Tips for Filing Your Taxes